albert-ntiri/guess_that_number/README.md

 </p>

 ### Recommendations
 The application uses a regression model to predict the score of a game, along with a classification model to predict its outcome.
 Once the user finishes a game, these models make predictions based on that game's data and compares it to the user's performance.
+These predictions determined using the following features:
+- range size: how many numbers the range contains
+- total hints: the number of hints provided during a game
+- total duration: how long the user took to play the game
+- guess time ratio: a ratio of the longest time before a guess to the shortest time before a guess (this is only used to predict a score)

 From that, the application provides a recommendation to the user for their next game.
 That can come in the form of a target score or the next highest level of difficulty to try.

 <p align='center'>
   <img src='version_2/images/recommendation_example.png' alt='feedback_img' width='400'/>